roterodamus/Arkm8c/README.md

 Use BalenaEtcher to write the tar.xz file to an SD card.
 [Download BalenaEtcher](https://etcher.balena.io/)

-For version 1.3 and up, there is no need to uncompress it first.

 ## Controls:
 - D-pad = Navigation
 - B = Edit